LiuZH-19/SongGen/README.md

 ## 📜 News
+🚀 [2025/7/4] We released the training code along with a detailed [training guide](./training/README.md) .

+🚀 [2025/6/30] The MusicCaps Test Set is now available on [Huggingface🤗](https://huggingface.co/datasets/LiuZH-19/MusicCaps_Test_Song) for text-to-song eveluation.

+🚀 [2025/6/27] We released the checkpoint of SongGen Interleaving (A-V) at [Huggingface🤗](https://huggingface.co/LiuZH-19/SongGen_interleaving_A_V).

+🎉 [2025/5/1] SongGen is accepted by ICML 2025!

 🚀 [2025/3/18] We released the checkpoint of SongGen Mixed_Pro at [Huggingface🤗](https://huggingface.co/LiuZH-19/SongGen_mixed_pro).

 🚀 [2025/2/19] The [paper](https://arxiv.org/abs/2502.13128) and [demo page](https://liuzh-19.github.io/SongGen/) are released!